Welcome to XP Rides

 AWARDS

 Individual awards are available for the fastest time and best condition each day.
-An overall award will be given to the horse and rider finishing in the fastest time for all four days.
-An overall best condition award for the horse that completes all four days in the best condition will also be awarded.
+An overall award will be given to the horse and rider finishing in the fastest time for all three or four days.
+An overall best condition award for the horse that completes all three or four days in the best condition will also be awarded.
 Completion awards will be given to all successful horse and rider teams.

 Phone 907 209 8881 or 970 880 0150 for Dave